mmDigital-dev/DOTS-Framework/index.md

 ### Menu Commands

 * **Framework Compilation** The master switch.
-Enables or disables the entire code generation system.
+Enables or disables the entire framework.
 * **Auto Compilation** Automatically triggers a recompile when changes are detected in your scripts.
-  *Requires "Framework Compilation" to be active.*
 * **Recompile** Force-cleans the cache and triggers a fresh compilation.
 * **Clear** Wipes all generated files and resets the internal framework state.